-‘General Hospital’ Spoilers: Nikolas Recast Revealed – Anna Jewel Heist Investigation Leads To Prince?
+‘General Hospital’ Spoilers: Nikolas Recast Revealed, Anna Jewel Heist Investigation Leads To Prince?

 — General Hospital (@GeneralHospital) August 31, 2017

-Given the things Nikolas has done lately including faking his death once, trying to blame others, stealing Hayden’s diamonds and trying to have his wife killed, it seems nothing is off limits for the Cassadine prince.
+Given the things Nikolas has done lately, including faking his death once, trying to blame others, stealing Hayden’s diamonds, and trying to have his wife killed, it seems nothing is off limits for the Cassadine prince.
 Be sure to catch up on what’s happening with Steve Burton’s return, Olivia’s new restaurant, a possible OLTL crossover, and more Griffin and Ava action coming soon.
 Check back for more General Hospital spoilers on this developing storyline.

 [Featured Image by Alberto E. Rodriguez/Getty Images]